 I spent the afternoon watching depressing episodes of the A & E show Intervention and a documentary on dying with dignity.
 Yep, that’s how we roll.
 Spend a cold, rainy afternoon watching tear-jerking episodes of television.
 Thankfully, we were able to rouse ourselves for dinner.

 By far, the most special meal in Portland (so far) was our dinner tonight at Little Bird.
 Granted, we were treated like queens because a friend from New York knows the Little Bird people and warned them of our arrival (champagne, extra desserts!).
 But Little Bird is one of those warm, welcoming bistros where everyone feels like a VIP.

 We started off with some lovely local oysters from Netarts Bay, Oregon.
 The briny oysters paired perfectly with a glass of ice cold champagne.

 Now, I’ll warn you.
 The restaurant is dark, and food doesn’t look as pretty photographed with a flash.
 I use all natural light when photographing food for my recipes.
 My I-phone does not do this food justice.

-Over the years I’ve learned that if there is a soufflé on the menu of a French bistro (especially when the menu warns of a 20 minute wait), you order it.
+Over the years I’ve learned that if there is a soufflé on the menu of a French bistro (especially when the menu warns of a 20-minute wait), you order it.
 And the Gruyere Soufflé with Caramelized Onion Cream did not disappoint.
-Nor did the warm salad of chanterelles served along side of the soufflé.
+Nor did the warm salad of chanterelles served alongside the soufflé.

 The Hangar Steak with Sweet and Sour Basque Pepper and Blue Cheese Gougeres almost pushed us over the edge with perfectly cooked and seasoned hangar steak and the amazing sauce of peppers.
 The gougeres turned out to be more like fried balls of cheese, and if you don’t like to eat fried balls of cheese you probably won’t like me.